srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

     ```

 === "Leaf4 vrf1 route table"
     While leaves 1,2 and 3 have similar service configuration and hence the same routing table, leaf4 is different.
-Leaf4 doesn't have k8s node connected to it and hence it doesn't have local peering with MetalLB loadbalancer.
+Leaf4 doesn't have k8s node connected to it and hence it doesn't have local peering with MetalLB load balancer.

     Still, thanks to leaf4 participation in the EVPN service the VIP `1.1.1.100` is installed in leaf4 route table as an ECMP prefix with three possible next-hops: leaf1, leaf2 and leaf3